 In today’s zero-downtime world, you need to know how your systems perform and if they meet their SLAs (service-level agreements).

-But, it possesses a key challenge, data and the associated cost behind handling, storing, and reading the data.
+However, it faces a key challenge: the cost associated with handling, storing, and reading the data.

-Middleware only sends the necessary data, and we save data on S3/customer’s own cloud storage if needed to save data cost by up to 10X.
+Middleware only sends the necessary data, and we store it on S3/customer’s cloud storage as needed, reducing data costs by up to 10X.

-Access to the right data to the right people at the right time can help you significantly optimize your systems and reduce the chances of downtime.
+Access to the correct data to the right people at the right time can help you significantly optimize your systems and reduce the chances of downtime.

 4. Reduction in MTTR (mean time to respond) and MTBF (mean time between failures)